BrianLipscombe/power_standz/README.md

 * Guidance and Moral Support

-    Code Institute on Slack, my mentor, the Code Institute tutors, and most importantly my family, for dealing with me and my crazy work and studying schedules.
-For believing in me.
+    Code Institute on Slack, my mentor, the amazing Code Institute tutors, and most importantly my family, for dealing with me and my crazy work and studying schedules...and for believing in me.

 This site was developed for educational purposes only.